 market is lucrative, growing, and finding ways to help seniors when nothing else can.
-So why are some traditional originators wary of adding reverse mortgage
+So why are some traditional originators wary of adding reverse mortgages

-market has been around since 1989.
+The reverse mortgage market has been around since 1989.
 It’s helped financially strapped seniors when nothing else could, and it’s extremely lucrative for originators.
-So, why are so many mortgage professional
+So, why are so many mortgage professionals

 SMALL BUT GROWING